syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 * `PercentGroupSeparator` - By default, the comma (,) operator separates the group of digits left to the decimal point on currency value.
 Any operator can be used as group separator through `PercentGroupSeparator` property.

-* `PercenGroupSizes` - The number of digits in each group before the decimal point can be changed through `PercentGroupSizes` property.
+* `PercentGroupSizes` - The number of digits in each group before the decimal point can be changed through `PercentGroupSizes` property.

 * `Pattern` - The pattern for both positive and negative percent values can be formatted through `PercentPositivePattern` and `PercentNegativePattern`.